Aredarn/TrackPro_ESP/README.md

 Features:

     - GPS Data Collection: Captures latitude, longitude, altitude, speed, number of satellites, and timestamp using the TinyGPS++ library.
-    - WebSocket Communication: Streams real-time GPS data to all connected clients via WebSocket on port 81.
+    - TCP Communication: Streams real-time GPS data to to a device with port 4201
     - AP Mode: ESP8266 hosts its own Wi-Fi network for easy client connection.

 Setup